HwWobbe/WipHww/README.md

 # WipHww

 * investigate and repair TW5 saveFails at Dfx.
-Confirmed these are only local and may be Azure interactions.
+Confirmed these are local to SysH and may be SysD Azure interactions.
 * integrate Azure and S3 into my workFlow
 * consider scheduling MicroTasks via RnA, especially as work expands into Open Source technologies that can scale well
 * investigate "deployment"(s)